veerendra2/prometheus-k8s-monitoring/README.md

-# Prometheus Server for K8s
+# Simple Prometheus Server for K8s

 ## How launch as pods in K8s
 1. Get Username, Password and K8s API server IP from `~./kube/config`